 Q. Do backpack leaf blowers work on wet leaves?

 Yes.
-The higher the CFM rating, the more effectively the blower moves wet leaves.
+The higher the combined CFM and mph ratings, the more effectively the blower moves wet leaves.

 Q. Are backpack leaf blowers better than handheld ones?

 On average, backpack leaf blowers are more powerful than handheld blowers.
 They also have the advantage of reducing operator fatigue by transferring the weight of the machine to larger core muscles in the body.